 Google Maps is an amazing utility.
 Especially if you are looking for a place where you haven’t been for a long time, or maybe somewhere you need to go for the first time – Google Maps work as the savior.
 There are some places where the internet connection is not stable and you can’t afford to get stuck either.
 For those crucial moments, Google Maps offers a feature that most people actually don’t know of.
+Learn how to use Google Maps offline on iPhone or iPad.

 The ‘My Places’ features lets the Google Maps users allow saving maps of their preferred places which is viewable even without any internet connection.